On The War Memorial Trail…..We Follow The Route Taken Into Germany By Canadian Troops In 1945

 Grave of Lawrence Arthur Rudolph at the Canadian War Cemetery in Groesbeek.
 (Photo source: Find A Grave)

 Thank you to Elsie and Andrew Hartling for sharing a photo of Lawrence Arthur Rudolph, and to the contributors at WW2Talk for information on the Crusader Tower.
 Do you have photos or information to share?
-Email Pieter at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+Email Pieter at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg